Talents-kids/claude-code-agents/README.md

 **Q: How do I add new tools to an agent?**
 A: Use the `/agents` command, select the agent, and edit the tools list.

+**Q: Do the new agents require special API keys?**
+A: DataForSEO and Stripe agents may need API keys for full functionality.
+The compliance agent works with built-in tools.

 ## 📚 Additional Resources

 - [Claude Code Documentation](https://docs.anthropic.com/en/docs/claude-code/sub-agents)